Bachelor of Health Science (4656)

 Elective subjects may be used toward obtaining an additional approved major (80 credit points) or minor (40 credit points).
 Western Sydney University offers majors and minors in a range of areas including Sustainability and Indigenous Studies.

-Western Sydney University also offers the following innovative transdisciplinary minors which we encourage those students who have elective space to consider.
+Western Sydney University also offers the following innovative transdisciplinary Challenge Minors which we encourage those students who have elective space to consider.

 Migration and Global Change